Bharti Airtel : Singtel's annual profit plunges to decades low on Bharti Airtel charges | MarketScreener

 Singtel will consider selling other strategic assets under the right conditions, Chua added.

-Shares of the company dropped to as much as S$2.51, their lowest in nearly two months, before pairing some losses to trade 3% down.
-The broader index was up 0.3%.
+Shares of the company dropped to as much as S$2.50, their lowest in nearly two months, before pairing some losses to trade 3.8% down in the afternoon.
+The broader index was flat.

 (Reporting by Anushka Trivedi in Bengaluru and Aradhana Aravindan in Singapore; Editing by Himani Sarkar)